 Hopefully, search engines will rank a few of your keywords to help you get some organic traffic to your article.

 If you understand a little bit about content marketing, you’ll know that writing around a handful of keywords will help you get more traffic.

 It could come from Google or social media platforms.

 But smart bloggers know that writing a great post is not the end of the story at all.

-The comments section of an article can keep delivering new ranking keywords because comments count as new content.
+The comments section of an article can keep delivering new ranking keywords because blog comments count as additional content.

 Many bloggers don’t realize that when people write comments, they add more content to your article.

 Search engines like Google and Bing include the comment word count as part of your total post word count.

 Because of this, you can often rank for new keywords that were not in your original article.